ekwan/PyQuiver/README.md

 * tunnelling corrections: Wigner and Bell infinite parabola
 * run via command line or simple Python API

+### Compatability with QUIVER

-The development of *PyQuiver* was inspired by the orignal fortran program [QUIVER](https://github.com/ekwan/quiver), written by Keith Laidig. *PyQuiver* is designed to be as compatible as possible with the QUIVER program, but to clarify some ambiguity in choice of masses, configuration files need to updated for use with *PyQuiver*.
+The development of *PyQuiver* was inspired by the [original](#ref2) Fortran program [QUIVER](https://github.com/ekwan/quiver). *PyQuiver* is designed to be as compatible as possible with the original QUIVER program, but to clarify some ambiguity in choice of masses, configuration files need to be updated for use with *PyQuiver*.
 See the [Configuration](#config-files) section for detail.

 ### Installation

 *PyQuiver* is written in pure Python 2.7.
 Its only dependency is `numpy`, a standard Python package for scientific computing that is included in virtually every Python distribution.

 1. Install [Python](https://www.continuum.io/downloads) if necesary.
 2. Install `numpy` if necessary: [`pip install numpy`](https://pip.pypa.io/en/stable/installing/)